Pernilla August: Acting

-At the Royal Dramatic Theatre in Stockholm, she has acted in several plays, starting 1981, several directed by Ingmar Bergman and touring internationally.
+At the Royal Dramatic Theatre in Stockholm, August has acted in several plays, starting 1981, several directed by Ingmar Bergman and touring internationally.
 These include Ophelia in William Shakespeare's Hamlet (1986) [a part she has also played in another Swedish television film, 1985], August Strindberg's A Dream Play (1986), Nora in Henrik Ibsen's A Doll's House (1989), Hermione in Bergman's special version of A Winter's Tale (1994), the title role in Schiller's Mary Stuart (2000) and Helene Alving in Ibsen's Ghosts (2002).
 She also worked with Russian director Jurij Ljubimov in Alexander Pushkin's A Feast in the Time of Plague (1996).
-In 1983-84, she worked at Folkteatern i Gävleborg (The Folk Theatre in Gävleborg) with director Peter Oskarson in Anton Chekhov's Three Sisters.
+In 1983–84, she worked at Folkteatern i Gävleborg (The Folk Theatre in Gävleborg) with director Peter Oskarson in Anton Chekhov's Three Sisters.
 In 2008, she acted in the stage production of Steel Magnolias in Stockholm.

-She had appeared in two episodes of The Young Indiana Jones Chronicles in 1993.
-Many in the English-speaking world know her best as Shmi Skywalker, the mother of Anakin Skywalker, from Star Wars: Episode I – The Phantom Menace (1999), and its sequel Attack of the Clones (2002).
+August appeared in two episodes of George Lucas's The Young Indiana Jones Chronicles in 1993.
+Many in the English-speaking world know her best as Shmi Skywalker, the mother of Anakin Skywalker, from Lucas's Star Wars: Episode I – The Phantom Menace (1999), and its sequel Attack of the Clones (2002).
 She shared the role as Virgin Mary in Mary, Mother of Jesus (1999) with Melinda Kinnaman.
 She played a significant role in the Swedish film Sprängaren (2001) alongside Helena Bergström.
 In 2004 August voiced Madame Suliman in the Swedish dub of Howl's Moving Castle.
 In 2011, she reprised her role as Shmi Skywalker in the third season of Star Wars: The Clone Wars for the episode "Overlords", which aired in 2011.
 She played the recurring character of Queen Kristina of Sweden in the Netflix series Young Royals, which premiered in 2021.
 In 2023 she appeared as Annie in the television series Blackwater, with her daughters Asta and Alba playing young Annie and Annie's daughter Mia.

-Director
+Directing

-After her directorial debut with the 2005 short film Time Bomb (Blindgångare), she debuted as feature-film director and screenwriter in 2010 with Beyond, starring Noomi Rapace and Ola Rapace.
-The film was selected as the Swedish entry for the Best Foreign Language Film at the 84th Academy Awards and was much awarded with Swedish Guldbagge Awards and more; August won for Best Director and Best Script.
-In October 2011, August was asked to direct a new Danish drama series, Arvingerne, an offer she accepted.
-The series premiered on DR on 1 January 2014.
-Her two youngest daughters have cameos in the series.
+After her directorial debut with the 2005 short film Time Bomb (Blindgångare), August debuted as feature-film director and screenwriter in 2010 with Beyond, starring Noomi Rapace and Ola Rapace.
+The film was selected as the Swedish entry for the Best Foreign Language Film at the 84th Academy Awards and was much awarded at the Swedish Guldbagge Awards, including for Best Director and Best Script.

+In October 2011, August was asked to direct a new Danish drama series, Arvingerne (The Legacy).
+The series premiered on DR on 1 January 2014, and proved to be very successful, winning several awards and selling internationally to over 40 countries.
+It was renewed for two further series, which finished airing in 2017.

-Awards
+Awards and honours

-Among many international awards and nominations, at the 1992 Cannes Film Festival she won the award for Best Actress, for her role in Bille August's The Best Intentions.
+At the 1992 Cannes Film Festival August won the award for Best Actress, for her role in Bille August's The Best Intentions.
 For the same film she also won the Best Actress award at the 28th Guldbagge Awards.

-In 2002 she was honored with the Royal Swedish medal Litteris et Artibus for her artistic work.
+In 2002 she was honoured with the Royal Swedish medal Litteris et Artibus for her artistic work.